Contributors

 Li Li

 Li Li is an Associate Professor, Global Agriculture (CIDGA)/China Institute for SSC in Agriculture (CISSA) at the China Agricultural University (CAU) and a China-US Fulbright Scholar (2011-2012).
-Since 2023, Li is also working as a Research Fellow, at the Institute of Development Studies (IDS) in the the U.K.
+Since 2023, Li is also working as a Research Fellow, at the Institute of Development Studies (IDS) in the U.K.

 Read her article: ‘How is China’s South-South Cooperation addressing SDGs?
 Insights from Li Li